cube-drone/rt0/players-guide/src/player/magic.md

 ### Combat - Arrow
 * Place The Magician on Sagittarius.
-* Generate 10 Magic Ranged Damage (Clever: 20 Ranged Magic Damage) or generate 4 Magic Ranged Damage (Clever: 10 Ranged Magic Damage, Players with Repulsive cannot use this option) to all adversaries.
+* Generate 10 Magic Ranged Damage (Clever: 20 Ranged Magic Damage) or generate 4 Magic Ranged Damage (Clever: 10 Ranged Magic Damage) to all adversaries.
 * At the end of the turn, discard The Magician.

 ### Skill - Arrow